 - Simple path distinguished from entry to exit points

-- Operators have ability to access multiple work stations
+- Operators can access multiple workstations

 - Easy designation of entry and exit points